The Port

 In terms of tonnage of shipping using its facilities, cargo handled and the number of passengers carried, Hong Kong is one of the major ports of the world.

 Administration: Responsibility for administering the port is vested in the Director of Marine.
-The Port Operations Committee advises the director on all matters affecting the efficient operations of the port of Hong Kong, except those under the purview of the Pilotage Advisory Committee and the Local Vessels Advisory Committee.
+The Port Operations Committee advises the Director on all matters affecting the efficient operations of the port of Hong Kong, except those under the purview of the Pilotage Advisory Committee and the Local Vessels Advisory Committee.

 The Marine Department ensures that conditions exist to enable ships to enter the port, work their cargoes and leave as quickly and as safely as possible.
 It is concerned with many aspects of safety and pollution prevention standards for all classes and types of vessels, from the largest container vessels to the smallest passenger-carrying sampans.
-It also maintains aids to navigation and mooring buoys for sea-going ships, manages three cross-boundary ferry terminals and six public cargo working areas.
-The Department"s website (https://www.mardep.gov.hk/en/home.html) provides a wide range of information on the port and the Hong Kong Shipping Register.
+It also maintains aids to navigation and mooring buoys for sea-going ships, manages two cross-boundary ferry terminals and six public cargo working areas.
+The Department"s website (https://www.mardep.gov.hk/en/home/index.html) provides a wide range of information on the port and the Hong Kong Shipping Register.

 The Hong Kong Maritime and Port Board was established on April 1, 2016.
 Chaired by the Secretary for Transport and Logistics, the Board provides a high-level platform for closer collaboration among the Government, the industry and relevant stakeholders to set the direction for the long-term development of Hong Kong Port, shipping and the respective maritime services.

-Hong Kong handled 17.8 million TEUs in 2021, making it one of the world"s busiest container ports.
-Of the total container throughput, some 14.6 million TEUs were handled at Kwai Tsing Container Terminals, while about 3.2 million TEUs were handled in mid-stream and other wharves.
+Hong Kong handled 14.4 million TEUs in 2023, making it one of the world"s busiest container ports.
+Of the total container throughput, some 11.0 million TEUs were handled at Kwai Tsing Container Terminals, while about 3.4 million TEUs were handled in mid-stream and other wharves.

-Government Fleet: The government fleet, with more than 1 000 vessels, serves 14 government departments such as the Hong Kong Police Force, the Customs and Excise Department, and the Fire Services Department.
-Of these, the Marine Department manages 82 vessels for its port operations and serving other government departments which do not have their own fleets.
+Government Fleet: The government fleet, with more than 980 vessels, serves 13 government departments such as the Hong Kong Police Force, the Customs and Excise Department, and the Fire Services Department.
+Of these, the Marine Department manages 83 vessels for its port operations and serving other government departments which do not have their own fleets.
 These vessels include patrol launches, purposely built conveyance launches, pontoons and some specialised vessels such as hydrographic survey launches and explosive carriers.
-Apart from the above Government vessels, in 2021, the Marine Department has also deployed 33 vessels provided under contract by private operators to provide conveyance launches and tugboat services.
+Apart from the above Government vessels, in 2023, the Marine Department has also deployed 33 vessels provided under contract by private operators to provide conveyance launches and tugboat services.

 The Government Dockyard is responsible for the design, procurement and maintenance of all vessels owned by the Government.
-It occupies a site of 9.8 hectares on Stonecutters Island and has an 8.3-hectare protected water basin as an operational base for some of the vessels operated by the Marine Department, the Hong Kong Police Force, the Customs and Excise Department, and the Fire Services Department.
+It occupies a site of 9.8 hectares on Stonecutters Island and has an 8.3-hectare protected water basin as an operational base for vessels operated by the Marine Department, the Hong Kong Police Force, the Customs and Excise Department, and the Fire Services Department.
 The dockyard has 10 covered docking sheds, four movable canopies and 30 open-yard docking spaces for repair and maintenance of vessels.
-The dockyard also has a ship-lift system and three ship travel hoists capable of shifting vessels of up to 750 tonnes to dry docks.
+The dockyard also has a ship-lift system and three ship travel hoists capable of shifting vessels of up to 750 tonnes to docking sheds/spaces.
 An on-line computerised information system is employed to co-ordinate the maintenance activities and support services to maximise maintenance efficiency and vessel availability.

 Dry Docks and Slipways: There are extensive facilities for repairing, maintaining, dry-docking and slipping of all types of vessels in Hong Kong.
 Two large shipyards, located off the west coast of Tsing Yi Island, operate two floating dry docks.
 The largest has a lifting capacity of up to 46 000 tonnes.
 There are also a number of smaller shipyards, which carry out repairs to vessels.

 Port Facilities and Services: The Marine Department operates and maintains 15 mooring buoys for sea-going vessels.
-Of these eight are suitable for ships up to 183 metres in length, three for ships up to 160 metres and four for ships up to 137 metres.
+Of these, eight are suitable for ships up to 183 metres in length, three for ships up to 160 metres and four for ships up to 137 metres.
 Among all these mooring buoys, six of them are typhoon mooring buoys to which ships can remain secured during tropical cyclones.
 This improves efficiency and reduces operational costs of vessels as additional movements can be avoided during adverse weather conditions.

-The Marine Department maintained more than 570 modern marine aids to navigation in Hong Kong waters to guide visiting ships to and from their berths.
+The Marine Department maintained more than 600 modern marine aids to navigation in Hong Kong waters to guide visiting ships to and from their berths.
 The aids to navigation are constantly improving the reliability and efficiency to ensure greater safety.
 All fairway buoys are lit and fitted with radar reflectors.
 Traffic Separation Schemes are implemented in the East Lamma Channel and Tathong Channel to facilitate traffic management and enhance navigational safety.

 The Marine Department"s VHF radio network provides comprehensive marine communication coverage throughout the harbour and its approaches.
 The department"s Maritime Rescue Co-ordination Centre (MRCC) maintains direct contact with emergency response services, which include the Government Flying Service, Marine Police and Fire Services Department.
 The MRCC operates 24-hour a day throughout the year and is equipped with Global Maritime Distress and Safety Systems for maritime distress alert monitoring.
 It co-ordinates assistance to any vessels in distress within the Hong Kong Search and Rescue Region in the South China Sea.